 RegainYourName findings since 2011

-When you block an account it is supposed to stop the harasser being able to contact you via reply or mention, and stop the harasser appearing in your timeline.
-In reality this doesn’t work.
-We’ve seen numerous cases where the harasser can still use the @ function as a reply or mention and it still appears when the victims looks up who has mentioned them – particularly in third party tools, Tweetdeck, or Hootsuite.
-Using the block function also does nothing to stop every other user seeing the abuse, including Google who might list the abuse in their search results.
+When you block an account it is supposed to stop the harasser from being able to contact you via reply or mention and stop the harasser from appearing in your timeline.
+In reality, this doesn’t work.
+We’ve seen numerous cases where the harasser can still use the @ function as a reply or mention and it still appears when the victims look up who has mentioned them – particularly in third-party tools, Tweetdeck, or Hootsuite.
+Using the block function also does nothing to stop every other user from seeing the abuse, including Google who might list the abuse in their search results.
 Using the blocking function is basically an automated ostrich function, allowing you to stick your head in the sand and sing ‘la la la’ knowing full well the abuse is continuing.
 Our verdict – completely ineffective in stopping harassment.

 Following too many users